-Setting out the reasons why the project is necessary and how it helps meet Corporate and Service Objectives and addresses items in the Deputy Leader's annual report.
+Setting out the reasons why the project is necessary and how it helps meet Corporate and Service Objectives.
 The various options that have been considered and the recommended option are also set out.

 iii.
 Scoring against the Corporate Plan Priorities and Other Issues iv.
 Cost and Funding Profile v.
-Additional Revenue Budget impact of the Project
+Additional Revenue Budget impact of the Project Lifetime revenue costs for the project vi.
+Consultation